desecho/blog/content/posts/streaming.md

 keywords: streaming, movies, tv shows
 ---

-## VPN

-It is better to use VPN to stream videos.
-I would recommend [NordVPN](https://nordvpn.com).
-It costs about C$5.39/month.
-It could increase the speed and it is also good for security and privacy.
-It will also allow you to watch Netflix & Amazon Prime videos that are not available in your country.

 ## JustWatch

-You can find a list of movies and TV shows available on Netflix, Amazon Prime, Disney+, Apple TV+ on [JustWatch](https://www.justwatch.com/).
+You can find a list of movies and TV shows available on Netflix, etc. on [JustWatch](https://www.justwatch.com/).

 ### Netflix